ebd622/java-samples/modularization/README.md

 ### Benefits of Modularization
 Modularization offers multiple benefits, by helping to do the following (1):
-* clearly define the boundaries of subsystems
+* Clearly define the boundaries of subsystems
-* thoroughly encapsulate the internals of modules or subsystems
+* Thoroughly encapsulate the internals of modules or subsystems
-* clarify dependencies at compile time and runtime
+* Clarify dependencies at compile time and runtime
 * make applications more secure
 * easily validate architectural specifications related to dependencies
 * provide stricter access control